NagaSolo/0616_merakcyborg_oop-eip-4/README.md

         - and display details.

 `Train and Reservation` details:
-- In this railway reservation system project in C++:
+- In this railway reservation system project:
     - Users can get both the train/bus/flight details and the train/bus/flight reservation details.
     - The details to be provided for train/bus/flight are:
         - train/bus/flight no.